SOSANE/agriculture-product-tracking-chain/README.md

 Designing blockchain model for agriculture product tracking involves using the inherent characteristics of blockchain - decentralisation, immutability and transparency - to track agricultural products through every stage of their lifecycle.
 This include everything from production, processing, transportation, and distribution, to retail.
 Below are the essential details for building such a blockchain system.

-**April 2025**
+**May 2025**
-- mock data (for now)
+- mock data in analytics, products card pages (for now)
-- implement next : smart contracts, role-specific functionalities, qr scanner
+- implement next : smart contracts, more protected routing, role-specific functionalities, qr scanner

 <h5 align="center"> Home page </h5>